Help Centre

 All plans

-What goes in a PDF compliance certificate?
+What goes in a PDF technical evidence report?

 • Organisation name, user name, scan timestamp (UTC)